xsc/lein-ancient/README.md

 [![endorse](https://api.coderwall.com/xsc/endorsecount.png)](https://coderwall.com/xsc)

-There is an [open pull request](https://github.com/ato/lein-outdated/pull/16) of mine at lein-outdated that resembles lein-ancient quite a bit.
-If it is accepted, any further additions to lein-ancient will end up there and development on this project will be discontinued.
+There is an [open pull request](https://github.com/ato/lein-outdated/pull/16) of mine at lein-outdated that resembles lein-ancient's inner workings quite a bit.
+If it is accepted, some of the functionality that accumualated here might end up in lein-outdated if desired.

 ## Usage